Situ2000/snake-client/README.md

 - Follow steps inside the snek server repo to run the server side.
 - Run the development snake client using the `node play.js` command.
-- Press 'w' key to move up, 'a' to move left, 's' to move down, and 'd' to move left.
+- Press 'w' key to move snake up, 'a' to move left, 's' to move down, and 'd' to move left.
+- Enjoy and have fun!